SylviaMongina/Articles-Without-AR-Code-Challenge/README.md

 ## Instructions

+To get started,
+* clone this repository on your local machine by clicking on this link  https://github.com/SylviaMongina/Articles-Without-AR-Code-Challenge.git
+* cd into Articles-Without-AR-Code-Challenge then open vscode by running code . on the terminal
-To get started, run `bundle install` while inside of this directory.
+* run `bundle install` while inside of this directory.
+* Run ruby tools/console.rb on the terminal to interact with the app.
+* Once the pry prompt type article1
+*

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Be careful: some of the later methods rely on earlier ones.